 We will send you training materials prior to the course.
 Thus, you can prepare the case studies and the mock trial and get the most out of the course.

-The Amsterdam Summer Courses are a special highlight.
+The Heidelberg Pre-Christmas Courses are a special highlight.
 They provide participants with an atmosphere that is just as extraordinary as it is relaxed.
-You will be able to focus completely on the course, then relax in the evening, enjoying the city’s unique flair.
-A joint dinner with attendees and speakers in one of the city’s cosy restaurants is an integral part of the Amsterdam Summer Courses.
+You will be able to focus completely on the course, then relax in the evening, enjoying the city’s unique pre-Christmas flair.
+A tour of one of Heidelberg’s famous Christmas markets and a joint dinner with attendees and speakers in one of the city’s traditional restaurants is an integral part of the Heidelberg Pre-Christmas Courses.

 If you would like to be even better prepared for a specific oral proceedings, then our speakers will coach you individually at your premises for upcoming oral proceedings.
 Experience shows that a kind of 'rehearsal' of coming oral proceedings can reveal some aspects, which might be to your advantage or not.
 Better discover those before the day than during oral proceedings.
 Just call + 49 6221 500 675 or email to firstname.lastname@example.org for further details.

 The seminar aims to give a practical, in-depth understanding of the European Patent System.